Adoption of the Gregorian calendar: Possible date conflicts

-Use of different calendars had potential to cause confusion between contemporaries.
+The use of different calendars had the potential to cause confusion between contemporaries.
 For example, it is related that one of the contributory factors for Napoleon's victory at the Battle of Austerlitz was the confusion between the Russians, who were using the Julian calendar, and the Austrians, who were using the Gregorian calendar, over the date that their forces should combine.
 However, this tale is not supported in a contemporary account from a major-general of the Austrian Imperial and Royal Army, Karl Wilhelm von Stutterheim, who tells of a joint advance of the Russian and Austrian forces (in which he himself took part) five days before the battle, and it is explicitly rejected in Goetz's 2005 book-length study of the battle.

 Timeline

-The date when each country adopted the Gregorian calendar, or an equivalent, is marked against a horizontal time line.
+The date when each country adopted the Gregorian calendar, or an equivalent, is marked against a horizontal timeline.
 The vertical axis is used for expansion to show separate national names for ease in charting, but otherwise has no significance.